Hubble Deep Field: Target selection

 The field selected for the observations needed to fulfill several criteria.
-It had to be at a high galactic latitude because dust and obscuring matter in the plane of the Milky Way's disc prevents observations of distant galaxies at low galactic latitudes.
-The target field had to avoid known bright sources of visible light (such as foreground stars), and infrared, ultraviolet and X-ray emissions, to facilitate later studies at many wavelengths of the objects in the deep field, and also needed to be in a region with a low background infrared 'cirrus', the diffuse, wispy infrared emission believed to be caused by warm dust grains in cool clouds of hydrogen gas (H I regions).
+It had to be at a high galactic latitude because dust and obscuring matter in the plane of the Milky Way's disc prevents observations of distant galaxies at low galactic latitudes (see Zone of Avoidance).
+The target field had to avoid known bright sources of visible light (such as foreground stars), and infrared, ultraviolet, and X-ray emissions, to facilitate later studies at many wavelengths of the objects in the deep field, and also needed to be in a region with a low background infrared cirrus, the diffuse, wispy infrared emission believed to be caused by warm dust grains in cool clouds of hydrogen gas (H I regions).

 These criteria restricted the field of potential target areas.
-It was decided that the target should be in Hubble's 'continuous viewing zones' (CVZs)—the areas of sky which are not occulted by the Earth or the moon during Hubble's orbit.
-The working group decided to concentrate on the northern CVZ, so that northern-hemisphere telescopes such as the Keck telescopes, the Kitt Peak National Observatory telescopes and the Very Large Array (VLA) could conduct follow-up observations.
+It was decided that the target should be in Hubble's continuous viewing zones: the areas of sky that are not occulted by the Earth or the moon during Hubble's orbit.
+The working group decided to concentrate on the northern continuous viewing zone, so that northern-hemisphere telescopes such as the Keck telescopes, the Kitt Peak National Observatory telescopes, and the Very Large Array (VLA) could conduct follow-up observations.